boucadair/udp-ipfix/draft-boucadair-opsawg-tsvwg-udp-ipfix.md

 Options indicated by Kind values in the range 192-255 are called UNSAFE options.
 Such options are not safe to ignore (Section 10 of {{!I-D.ietf-tsvwg-udp-options}}).

 {{!I-D.ietf-tsvwg-udp-options}} reserves two options for experiements: the Experimental option (EXP, Kind=127) for SAFE options and the UNSAFE Experimental option (UEXP, Kind=254).
 For both options, Experimental ID (ExIDs) are used to differentiate concurrent use of these options.
-Known ExIDs are expected to be registered within IANA. {{udpExID}} specifies a new IPFIX to export observed ExIDs in the EXP options.
+Known ExIDs are expected to be registered within IANA. {{udpExID}} specifies a new IPFIX IE to export observed ExIDs in the EXP options.
 Also, {{udpUExID}} specifies a new IPFIX to export observed ExIDs in the UEXP options.
 Only 16-bits ExIDs are supported.

 This document does not intend to elaborate operational guidance/implications of UDP options.
 The document focuses exclusively on exporting observed UDP options in datagrams.
 The motivation for exporting such data is similar to the one for exporting TCP options (tcpOptions IE) or IPv6 Extension Headers (ipv6ExtensionHeaders).